 The goal of writing a journal is to express yourself on paper.
 This goal doesn’t change whether a child is four or ten.
 Sure, the page will look different as the writer grows, but the purpose is still the same.

-All of the above count as expression on paper.
+All of the above count as expressions on paper.

 You’re encouraging fluency.
 One way to discourage writing is to insist on using lines and writing in perfect spelling.
 That can really stop the flow of writing.